National Rugby Championship: History

-In December 2013, the ARU announced that Australia would get another tier of competition under Super Rugby in line with South Africa’s Currie Cup and New Zealand's Mitre 10 Cup (then known as ITM Cup).
+In December 2013, the ARU announced that Australia would get another tier of competition under Super Rugby in line with South Africa’s Currie Cup and New Zealand's National Provincial Championship (NPC).
 Eleven bids were tendered from teams wanting to participate in the tournament, with nine being accepted.
 Applicants that were not successful were advised that they could bid again as the competition matured, as early as 2015.

 The National Rugby Championship followed a previous national competition, the Australian Rugby Championship, that was abandoned after the first season in 2007 due to financial losses.

 The construction company Buildcorp was the inaugural naming rights sponsor for the NRC competition, with other partners including Intercontinental Hotels, Qantas, and Allianz also signed.
 ASICS was the official apparel supplier for the first two seasons.
 Matches were played under approved law variations, intended to increase the speed of the game.

 A new broadcasting deal agreed in 2015 secured the funding and future of the competition until the end of the 2020 season.
 The competition was reduced from nine teams to eight when the ARU did not renew the NRC licence for the Sydney Stars in 2016, citing insufficient player talent to support four competitive teams in New South Wales.

 A team from Fiji, the Fijian Drua, joined the competition for the 2017 season.
 For the 2018 season, the Greater Sydney Rams were dropped from the competition, leaving Sydney with just one team, the Rays.

+Following the onset of the COVID-19 pandemic, the competition was cancelled for the 2020 season, with the Australian Super Rugby sides playing out the Super Rugby AU competition in 2020–2021.
+However, once Super Rugby Pacific commenced in 2023, calls for a replacement 'third-tier' competition in Australian rugby grew.

+In 2023, Force CEO Tony Lewis told The Sydney Morning Herald that an Australian third-tier competition was a necessity, stating: "All the Super coaches [in Australia] who participated in that third-tier comp [the NRC] that was running before COVID... all waxed lyrical about how good a competition it was and the number of coaches that come through it, and the number of S+C coaches [strength and conditioning], the number of analysts, the number of players.
+So it's just not about players, it's about coaches, about analysts, about physios.
+If you're not preparing them for the next level, the jump is horrendous.
+The first time you do economics, they do needs and wants."

+Following reports of several revived concepts in 2024, a new domestic competition was officially confirmed to be in the works by Rugby Australia CEO Phil Waugh in December that year.
+Subsequently, in June 2025 Super Rugby AUS was announced as the new domestic competition between the four Australian Super Rugby sides, with its first season commencing in September that year following the conclusion of the premier grade club season.